A PDF of this information is available for printing

 (including fever and chills, headache, aches and pains, cough and congestion)

-* Report any new aches and pains or significant cough you are experiencing since starting interferon to your doctor.
+- Report any new aches, pains or significant cough since starting interferon to your doctor.

 Lack of energy and fatigue

 - Try to keep a regular daily routine to your day, listen to your body, and do not push yourself to complete activities or tasks if it feels too much for you.

 - Take a short (40 minute) nap during the day, but not too late in the day as this may affect your sleep at night.
 Too much sleep can increase fatigue.